razonyang/hugo-theme-bootstrap/exampleSite/content/docs/image-processing/index.md

 ## Aligning Images

 We can easily align images by adding URL fragments.
-Such as `#center`, `#float-start` and `#float-end` represents align center, float left and float right respectively.
+Such as `#center`, `#float-start` and `#float-end` represents align center, float start and float end respectively.

 ### Center